Tokyonth/miru-app/README-en.md

 <h1 align="center">Moru App</h1>

-<p align="center">This Fork is mainly aimed at mobile platforms and supports Android and IOS.
-Support for other platforms will gradually weaken.</p>
+<h1 align="center">This Fork is mainly aimed at mobile platforms and supports Android and IOS.
+Support for other platforms will gradually weaken.</h1>

 <p align="center">Free and open source Multi-functional application that supports video, comics, novels extended source for Android, Windows, Web.</p>